 Handling of roaming and access restrictions for UE in ECM-CONNECTED shall follow the principles specified in clause 10.4a.

 Each Cell Identity associated with a subset of PLMNs identifies its serving eNB.
+Any possible combination of a Cell Identity with one of its associated PLMN identifiers is valid to globally identify its serving eNB.

+NOTE: In particular, identification e.g. of the target eNB in the course of handover or transfer of RAN configuration information may use a combination with a different PLMN identifier than the one used at S1 Setup.